Phuket Covid 19: Phuket marks 9 new COVID cases, no deaths

-Using a new format for the daily report, the report marked no new infections among any arrivals from overseas.
-Under the new entry measures introduced on May 1, international arrivals are no longer tested for COVID-19 on arrival.
+The report marked no new infections among any arrivals from overseas, as under the new entry measures introduced on May 1, international arrivals are no longer tested for COVID-19 on arrival.

-The report marked no new deaths attributed to COVID-19, leaving the total number of COVID deaths reported so far for May at four, and the total number of COVID deaths reported so far this year at 117.
+The report marked no new deaths attributed to COVID-19, leaving the total number of COVID deaths reported so far for May at five, and the total number of COVID deaths reported so far this year at 118.

 Officials marked 20 COVID deaths in April, 56 in March, 27 in February and 10 in January.
 Previously Phuket officials recorded six COVID deaths in December, 18 in November, 44 in October and 55 COVID deaths in September.

-Meanwhile, the 9 new local infections reported brings the total number of new local infections reported on the island in the past seven days to 140, as follows:
+Meanwhile, the nine new local infections reported brings the total number of new local infections reported on the island in the past seven days to 88, as follows:

 - May 24 - 9 new cases